heikkiket/gallery/README.md

 This gives you a list of all pictures tagged "nature".

 ### gallery init
-This command creates a new gallery.toml by collecting all the image files from the current work directory and its subdirectories.
+This command creates a new library.toml by collecting all the image files from the current work directory and its subdirectories.
 It does not save the file anywhere but only prints its contents out.
-You can easily create a gallery.toml file by piping results into file.
-Following command overwrites an earlier gallery.toml.
+You can easily create a library.toml file by piping results into file.
+Following command overwrites an earlier library.toml.

 ```
-gallery init > gallery.toml
+gallery init > library.toml
 ```

 ## gallery-viewer (GTK)

 ![Picture of gallery-viewer](./docs/screenshots/gallery-viewer.png)

 gallery-viewer is a simple GTK-based program that can be started from command line and used to view images in the gallery.
-Start the program in the same directory that contains a gallery.toml file.
+Start the program in the same directory that contains a library.toml file.

 gallery-viewer currently just lists all collections and allows to view images in each collection.